I'm lazy and it's late and all I want to say now to finish what was kind of a weak year-in-review:

 It is improvised in a giant community center of a warehouse, complete with bar outside chilling area.
 This week they had a West African guitarist who looked like BB King 25 years ago- he even played the same guitar!
 Beer is cheap, even for Argentine standards, and everyone dan and ces, more and more as the music builds and people get into the rhythm.
 I saw a friend from school there who was on vacation in Buenos Aires (we had not been able to get in touch all weekend).
 We were so happy to see eachother one last time before he transfers to another school in a couple weeks.

 We vowed to get this whole thing started in US eventually.
 We were convinced it would take off back home.
 Songs last for half and hour; everyone sings and claps.
 We all dance.
+There is a pterodactyl guy who climbs up pillars and flaps his wings, always clothing covering his eyes (right).

 Everyone moves uniquely in sync.
 I'm going back every week.